Grate-Oracle-Lewot/GrateCrystal/README.md

 - Tri Attack is now ???-type like Unown, and its effectiveness is based on Fire, Ice, and Electric combined.

+- Thief, if the user is already holding an item, now still removes the target's item, effectively acting like Knock Off in that case, except the item is permanently lost.

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.

 - Flame Wheel, Rolling Kick, and Rapid Spin now double in power after you've used Defense Curl.
 (However, Flame Wheel and Sacred Fire no longer thaw out a Frozen user.)